Client-side routing

 In order for the client-side routing to work the home page needs to load, along with all the JavaScript code.
 Unfortunately this means if a user goes directly to another route in their browser—i.e. clicks a link to "/about", or refreshes—they will see a 404 error.

 This is because your server doesn't know about any routes like "/about".
-From its perspective there's only a single page—the home index.html.
-So when the server receives a request for "/about" it correctly responds with a 404.
+From its perspective there's only a single page—the home index.html

-Note: you generally don't catch this issue during local development since most dev servers redirect all requests to the home index.html.
+Note: you generally don't catch this issue during local development since most dev servers redirect all requests to the home index.html

 The solution

-The solution is to tell your server to respond with the index.html for any route.
+for any route.
 Since that page contains all the client-side JS to render any other pages the user will still end up seeing the correct page.

 You can configure most static hosts to redirect all requests to the home route.
 I'll demonstrate how to do it with Netlify here, since I'm most comfortable with it.
 For other platforms you'll have to search their docs for something like "SPA routing fallback".